Kdecherf/blog.kdecherf.com/content/about.markdown

-Title: Kevin Decherf
+---
-save_as: index.html
+title: Kevin Decherf
-Status: hidden
+---

 I am a system engineer and developer living in France.
 Computers are my passion since high school when I started developing websites on my spare time.